Bear suit: In popular culture

 Bear suits are used in the production of various children's television series, such as Bear in the Big Blue House.
 In Disneyland, the characters Kenai and Koda from Brother Bear (2003) are portrayed by performers in bear suits.
 The film Brigsby Bear (2017) revolves around a fictional fake children's television show featuring a performer in a bear suit, which the main character later wears in an attempt to create a movie.

 A recurring segment in Late Show with David Letterman featured a "Guy in the Bear Suit" played by Donick Cary, who attempted to perform mundane tasks like hailing a cab for comedic effect.

 The character of Smokey Bear is often portrayed by a bear mascot suit in order to spread awareness about wildfires.

-According to Wikifur, bears are also a common fursona.
+According to Wikifur, bears are also a common species for fursonas in the furry fandom.
 They are often chosen for attributes relating to their gluttony or strength.